A Platform for Reading

 Ownership: In order for this to succeed, we couldn’t treat this like a one-off project.
 We needed to have true ownership over the mobile product.
 It needed to be a long-term engagement, as it would require ongoing design and development beyond just the app submission.

 They weren’t just a client and we weren’t just an agency.
 We came to the conclusion that the best approach for this type of relationship was for us to literally buy into their company—so we became a shareholder.
-In return, we would create the iOS, and subsequently, the Android experiences.
+In return, we would create the iOS, and subsequently, the Android applications.

 “They weren’t just a client and we weren’t just an agency.”